About Torben Thim

 In his younger years, he explored multiple different aspects of architecture, zoology, philosophy and art.

-Post highschool, he at the school for interior architecture in Copenhagen in 1964, and animal behaviour under Konrad Lorenz at Max Planck Institute for Animal Philosophy in Germany in 1967.
+Pre highschool, he atttended the school for interior architecture in Copenhagen in 1964, and animal behaviour under Konrad Lorenz at Max Planck Institute for Animal Behavior in Germany in 1967.

-From 1969 - 1972, Torben studied philosophy at Copenhagen University, and art at Calcografia Nozionale in Rome.
-He also studied Rembrandts original graphy in the Netherlands in 1972, and portrait art in France from 1977 - 1978, and 1995, and finally architecture in Marocco from 1973 - 1974.
+From 1969 - 1972, Torben studied philosophy at Copenhagen University, and art at Calcografia Nazionale in Rome.
+He also studied Rembrandts original graphics in the Netherlands in 1972, and portrait art in France from 1977 - 1978, and 1995, and finally architecture in Marocco from 1973 - 1974.

 The Artist

-Torben Thim paints figurative portrait, expressionist landscape and abstractions, draws allegorically, photographs for and illustrates his own books.
+Torben Thim paints portraits, and a mix of expressionism and abstractions, draws allegorically, and illustrates his own books with drawings and photographs.

 The Author